mahdix/exampledriven.com/content/_index.md

 It includes these parts:

  1. **Question**: A complete, clear and well-written question that the content is trying to answer (e.g. What does `finally` do?)
  2. **Answer**: A short code example which demonstrates the solution to the question and also explans _Why_'s.
-Although any exaplanation is better be in the form of comments inside the code, in rare cases the answer section can start with a short explanation.
+Although any exaplanation is better be in the form of comments inside the code, in rare cases the answer section can start with a short non-code explanation.
  3. **Reference**: In case there are other resources (documentation, forum, source code, ...) that can be useful for the reader, they will be listed in this part.
+ 4. **Author**: Name and link to profile of the author.

 # Contribution

 This is a public website!
 Anyone can contribute and everyone is encouraged to contribute!

 If you want to help, you can use links provided in website pages to edit content or add a new page.
 These links redirect you to Github for edit.
 Alternatively you can create your PR to add or edit a content or just send me an email with your content (mahdix at gmail dott comm).

-This website is created using Hugo and we use Markdown as content format.
+This website is created using Hugo and we use Markdown as the content format.
+It is very easy to learn and use.
 You can visit <http://www.markdowntutorial.com/> to learn Markdown or
 <https://gohugo.io/overview/quickstart/> to learn more about Hugo.

 # Feedback